axllent/silverstripe-version-truncator/README.md

-# Truncate old page versions for SilverStripe 3
+# Version truncator for SilverStripe 3
-An extension for SilverStripe 3 to automatically truncate old page versions.
+An extension for SilverStripe 3 to automatically truncate old SiteTree versions, only keeping the last xxx versions per page.

-It works for any page extending the SiteTree model, and includes all child models (eg: Page extends SiteTree, so both Page_versions & Sitetree_versions are
+It works for any page extending the SiteTree model, and includes all child models (eg: Page extends SiteTree, so both Page_versions & SiteTree_versions are truncated)

-##features
+## Features
 * Purge all but the last &lt;xxx&gt; **published** versions of a page (optional)
 * Purge all but the last &lt;xxx&gt; **draft** versions of a page (optional)
 * Purge all **redundant** versions of a page before switching Page Type (optional)
 * Optimize tables / database after purging (optional).
-* Supports MySQL, PostgreSQL & SQLite
+* Supports MySQL, PostgreSQL & SQLite databases

 ## Requirements
 * SilverStripe 3+